chevere/docs/library/Message.md

 # Message

-`🚧 OUTDATED DOCS`

-The [Message](../reference/Chevere/Components/Message/Message.md) component allows to create messages with rich formatting support for console, HTML and plain text.
+The `Chevere/Message/Message` component allows to create messages with rich formatting support for console, HTML and plain text.

 ## Creating a Message